Louis Zborowski: Later career and death

-In the 1923 Indianapolis 500 Zborowski drove a Bugatti.
+In the 1923 Indianapolis 500, Zborowski drove a Bugatti.
 He drove in the 1923 Italian Grand Prix at Monza in a car designed by American engineer Harry Miller, the single-seat "American Miller 122".

 Zborowski joined the Mercedes team in 1924.
 He died in one of their cars while competing at the 1924 Italian Grand Prix at Monza, after his car skidded on a curve and turned over twice.

 Legacy

 Zborowski was a railway enthusiast and a gauge railway circuit, the Higham Railway, was built around his estate in Kent.
 This line was part of the inspiration behind the joint decision by Zborowski and his racing friend Captain J. E. P. Howey to construct a long-distance passenger-carrying railway line in the same gauge.
 Many locations were investigated, but this eventually led to the founding of the 14 mi long Romney, Hythe and Dymchurch Railway in Kent, which remains a popular tourist attraction and means of local transport.
 Zborowski ordered a steam locomotive from Bassett-Lowke, which ran on the Higham Railway in 1924.
-The locomotive was purchased by the Fairbourne Railway in Wales following the Zborowski's death and named "Count Louis" in his honour.
+The locomotive was purchased by the Fairbourne Railway in Wales following Zborowski's death and named "Count Louis" in his honour.
 (Zborowski's father had claimed the title of count.)
-The locomotive remained at the Fairbourne until 1988.
+The locomotive remained at Fairbourne until 1988.
 Zborowski also ordered the first locomotives for the Romney, Hythe and Dymchurch Railway from Davey Paxman & Co. of Essex.
 The order (and the project) was continued by Capt Howey alone, following Zborowski's death.

 The children's book by Ian Fleming, Chitty Chitty Bang Bang, and the subsequent musical film, were inspired by the romance of Zborowski's exploits.
 Fleming had watched Zborowski race at Brooklands as a school boy, and later visited Higham Park (then known as Highland Court) as a friend of its later owner, Walter Whigham, the chairman of Robert Fleming & Co. merchant bank founded by Ian's grandfather.
 In the third book, Zborowski is a major character, where his relationship to Chitty is explored and his future deadly crash is alluded to.

 To mark the centenary of his death, Aston Martin in conjunction with Aston Martin Heritage Trust, arranged for apprentices at the firm to repaint the railings on Zborowski's family grave in British Racing Green.
 On the anniversary of the date itself (19 October 2024) the first two Aston Martin Grand Prix cars were presented in the graveyard (Zborowski had funded and raced both) and a service of remembrance was held.